 Reservations are still offered but not mandatory.
 Waiver forms are required.
 View here to complete the waiver form required upon entry to the park.
 Reservations can be made a www.gooutsideandplay.org

 Like us on Facebook and get the most current trail information possible!

 The park is always closed on Tuesday and Wednesday.

 RED STICKER RIDING SEASON UPDATE

-After further clarification and research into the California Off-Highway Vehicle regulations and the intent behind the exceptions to the Red Sticker Riding Seasons we have come to the conclusion that it will not be possible for the Department to eliminate or modify the established Red Sticker Riding Season for Metcalf Motorcycle Park (MCP).
+After further clarification and research into the California Off-Highway Vehicle regulations and the intent behind the exceptions to the Red Sticker Riding Seasons we have come to the conclusion that it will not be possible for the Department to eliminate or modify the established Red Sticker Riding Season for Motorcycle County Park (MCP).
 Call the park office at (408) 226-5223 for more information.

 The park is located in the foothills off Metcalf Road in south San Jose east of US Highway 101.
 The park may be accessed from the Bernal Road exit off Highways 101 and 85.
 From the Bernal Road exit, proceed west about 0.2 miles to Monterey Highway south.
 Take Monterey Highway south 1.25 miles to Metcalf Road.
 Turn left and proceed up Metcalf Road 2.5 miles to the park entrance.

 Metcalf Motorcycle County Park's 445 acres contain over 16 miles of Off-Highway Vehicle (OHV) trail and tracks.
 Straddling a thousand foot high ridge, these park trails afford riders vistas ranging from Gilroy to San Francisco.
 The park facilities include:

 - Motocross competition track